 Instructions

-• Preheat the oven to 350°F. Grease a 2 qt casserole dish and set aside.
+• Preheat the oven to 350°F. Grease a 2-quart baking dish and set aside.

-• Spread the batter in the prepared baking dish.
+• Spread the batter into the prepared baking dish.

 Video